hadjShell/ReactLearningJourney/note.md

 * Batching

-  * React waits until all code in the event handlers has run before processing your state updates
+  * React waits until all code in the event handlers or `useEffect()` has run before processing your state updates

 * Update `state` **based on its previous value**